Kumanokodo Iseji

 Shichiri-mihama Beach

-Location of Iseji Route
+Location of Iseji

 Mie prefecture is located almost in the center of Japan, offering convenient access from the Osaka, Kyoto and Nagoya areas, as well as two international airports.

-The region of the Kumano Kodo Iseji Route has a mild climate, is rich in nature and history, and offers scenery enjoyable in all four seasons.
+The region of the Kumano Kodo Iseji has a mild climate, is rich in nature and history, and offers scenery enjoyable in all four seasons.

-Location of Iseji Route
+Location of Iseji

 About Kumano Kodo